pachaloh/pcsurvey/README.md

 [![R-CMD-check](https://github.com/pachaloh/pcsurvey/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/pachaloh/pcsurvey/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The pcsurvey package provide a list of tools to seamlessly perform survey operations, including sampling. pc_pps_survey(), for example, sample clusters with proportion to their size of stratum (pc_pps_survey), and sample same number of cases from ea_code (pc_sample_hh_survey).
+The pcsurvey package provide a list of tools to perform some survey operations.
+With these tools, you would sample units from a population, delete empty columns and work on duplicates.

 ## Installation